-If you wish to optimize daylighting for your building design but don’t wish (or have the time) to do a variety of simulations for different purposes such as illumination levels in the space, shading analyses, sizing windows/ skylights etc., are there some basic tips you can follow that will help you take advantage of this wonderful natural resource?
-The answer is yes!
-There are some basic tips for daylighting and I will attempt to list as many as I can, here.
-This blog is not directed to specific building types such as offices, schools etc. I have attempted to provide daylighting tips that can be used with any building.
+If you wish to optimize daylighting for your building design but don’t wish (or have the time) to do a variety of simulations for different purposes such as illumination levels in the space, shading analyses, sizing windows/ skylights etc., there some basic tips to follow that will help you take advantage of this wonderful natural resource.
+Here are daylighting tips that can be used with any building.

 Daylighting Tips – Consider Cardinal Directions

-So let’s begin.
-When placing your windows, it’s very important to keep the cardinal directions in mind and which direction each of your facades face.
+When placing windows it’s important to keep the cardinal directions in mind and which direction each of your facades face.
 North facing windows provide the most consistent light but can be a big source of heat loss and thermal discomfort in winter.
-Similarly south facing windows can be shaded to keep out the summer sun but let the winter sunlight in to war the space.
-When it rises in the east and sets in the west, the sun’s angles are lower than when it is in the southern sky.
-Low E and W sun angles are not possible to block completely.
+Similarly south facing windows can be shaded to keep out the summer sun but let winter sunlight in to warm the space.
+Low east and west sun angles are not possible to block completely.
 But horizontal louvers or vertical fins work well on the east and west side windows while overhangs work better on south facing glazing.

 Sustainable tools by design is an excellent website that will help you design simple louvers, fins and overhangs.
-There are also simple formulae you can use to size your window shading but I won’t go into them here, in keeping with the limits of this blog.
-If you are comfortable with Sketch-up however, then that is really your best bet in designing the best window shading strategy.
+If you are comfortable with Sketch-up that is a good option for designing a window shading strategy.

 Daylighting Tips – Limit Glazing

-It’s generally best to limit your glazing to 30% of the wall area for sake of energy efficiency.
+It’s generally best to limit your glazing to 30% of the wall area for the sake of energy efficiency.
 Every window is a hole in the wall where the insulating capacity of the wall drops from about R-20 to R-2.
-Similarly every skylight reduces the overall insulating capacity of the roof and skylight area should be limited to 2% – 3% of roof area.
+Similarly every skylight reduces the overall insulating capacity of the roof; skylight areas should be limited to 2% – 3% of roof area.

 Seek Skylight Opportunities

-Another idea to keep in mind is that lower level floors that doesn’t have access to daylight through skylights can have higher ceiling heights.
+Another idea to keep in mind is that lower level floors that don’t have access to daylight through skylights can have higher ceiling heights.
 Higher ceilings enable a deeper daylight zone in the space.
-Where you have the opportunity to provide skylights, spacing smaller skylights on center at 1.5 times the ceiling height and placing them as close to the wall of the room below.
+Where you have the opportunity to provide skylights, space smaller skylights on center at 1.5 times the ceiling height and place them close to the wall of the room below.
 This arrangement will yield more even illumination below rather than a large skylight.

-BuildItSolar is a great website with links to many other useful resources that you can use to increase your knowledge of the subject.
-Goodluck!
+BuildItSolar is a great website with links to many useful resources you can use to increase your knowledge of the subject.
+Good luck!